 Noise-induced hearing loss develops as a result of long-term exposure to excessive noise.
 It may be the result of damage to the sensory hairs in your ear, ruptured eardrums, or damaged bones in the middle ear.

-Noise-induced hearing loss can happen at any age and can occur suddenly or gradually.
+It can happen at any age and can occur suddenly or gradually.
 It may also affect your ears differently.
-Industrial sounds, gunshots, and explosions are all possible causes of this type of hearing loss.
+Industrial sounds, gunshots, and explosions are all possible causes.

 How You Can Prevent Hearing Loss

-In many older adults, hearing loss is related to a combination of age-related and noise-induced factors.
-Unfortunately, researchers aren’t entirely sure what causes age-related hearing loss.
+In many older adults, loss of hearing is related to a combination of age-related and noise-induced factors.
+Unfortunately, researchers aren’t entirely sure what causes age-related loss.
 We can take steps, however, to protect ourselves from noise-induced causes by wearing earplugs during exposure to loud sound, firearms, or outdoor equipment.
 We should also limit our exposure to prolonged loud noises.

 If you suspect you are starting to lose your hearing, you should consult a doctor.
-While there is no cure for hearing loss, there are many ways to treat and help reduce hearing loss over time.
+While there is no cure, there are many ways to treat and help reduce the effects over time.